Fastcode/VisualMesh/readme/inference.md

 When executing the network, you will find the utilisation of your platform is low as quite a bit of time is spent enqueueing kernels and uploading/downloading data from devices.
 Because of this you need to interleave your requests on the device.
 To do this make multiple engine instances for your same network and ensure that only a single thread is using one at a time.
-This allows multiple threads to be enqueuing/running data ont he device at the same time and will greatly improve your performance.
+This allows multiple threads to be enqueuing/running data on the device at the same time and will greatly improve your performance.
 For an example of this you can look at the `benchmark.cpp` example code which uses this principle to achieve higher framerates.